Ryan1729/canadian-fish/README.md

 ##TODO
 -> implement asking for a card
-  -> menus
-    -> asking
+    -> breadcrumbs?
-      -> restrict what can be asked for based on player's hand -> breadcrumbs?
 -> declaring a suit
     -> declare button goes in lower right because declaration can happen at any time
     -> pick which suit to declare
     -> radio buttons and submit button
 -> turn transfer in player out of cards on their turn corner case -> remove declare button if player is out of cards -> select teammate

     -> handle player's team running out of cards